abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

 }
 ```

-When we send a request, the query parameter is serialized as JSON 💃.
+When we send a request, the query parameter is now serialized as JSON 💃.
 Our API is now easier to use, well-annotated and shows up with the correct Swagger UI for testing.

 Cheers ✌.